PedroMTQ/UniFuncNet/README.md

 The search direction `global` is an extensive search, where we can search in both directions (i.e. g->p->r and r->p->g), meaning that if the user provides the KEGG gene ID hsa:150763 we would retrieve the respective proteins 2.3.1.15, but we would then also search for all the gene IDs for the protein 2.3.1.15 (e.g., hsa:150763, ptr:107971389, csab:103215676).
 The same would apply to the protein and reaction search.

-Compound search is limited to retrieve only compound-related information.
 Should the user provide a compound name (e.g. "water") the compound search may also retrieve related compounds (since DRAX uses the each website's search bar to retrieve the most likely compound entry).
 However, if an ID is provided, DRAX will first search for the ID, if information is not found, then the synonyms are used as a search method.
 This also applies to when the option `reaction_metabolites` is enabled and the reaction does not contain any compound ID, in that case the reaction string (e.g. "sn-Glycerol 3-phosphate + Acyl-CoA <=> 1-Acyl-sn-glycerol 3-phosphate + CoA") is parsed  and its compounds are searched using the method previously described.
+DRAX can also search for information connected to compounds (i.e., reactions) by enabling the required search directions `rp,pr`

 # License and copyright